pepopowitz/do-scary-things/slides/src/05-practice.md

 Notes:

+if I'm applying for jobs, I might do this every time I get rejected:

-1. for considering you
+1 - for considering you

-2. that you've received elsewhere
+2 - that you've received elsewhere

-3.
+3 -

 Write this down, commit it to memory, don't forget to do it!